 When I was a teenager I dreamed of leaving home and beginning a career.
-In College I wrote out 5 and 10 year plans and impatiently longed to meet a man who would treasure me and of the day I could own a home and begin a family.
+In College, I wrote out 5 and 10-year plans and impatiently longed to meet a man who would treasure me and of the day I could own a home and begin a family.
 When my first-born arrived I fed my voracious appetite for parenting books, always so impatient for the next child-development milestone, constantly thinking ahead, pushing, dreaming and planning.

 I wonder if you relate at all.
-Do you spend many of your waking hours dreaming of a ‘better life’ or the next achievement- a trimmer body, a fuller bank account, one more promotion to propel you to the top of the food-chain, the day your business takes off, a fabulous relationship, a life of more travel, adventure, or ease?
+Do you spend many of your waking hours dreaming of a ‘better life’ or the next achievement- a trimmer body, a fuller bank account, one more promotion to propel you to the top of the food chain, the day your business takes off, a fabulous relationship, a life of more travel, adventure, or ease?

 None of us knows the number of our days and loss has a way of teaching us that life can be fleeting.
-Like a vapor.

 I want to embrace the simple gifts of today.
 Smack dab in the midst of work and loving people and commitments, I want to pause and appreciate – the sparkly snow outside my window instead of constantly longing for spring.
-My 10 year old with wild hair, all curled up in jammies, watching Netflix, recovering from a virus.
+My 10-year-old with wild hair, all curled up in jammies, watching Netflix, recovering from a virus.
 Soon she will be a teenager and out of the home more than in.

 I want to allow myself to feel.
 To admit the pain sometimes attached to loving people deeply.
-To lean into the fear of stepping through the unknown rather than numbing it away like I used to or cowering from all stress.
+To lean into the fear of stepping into the unknown rather than numbing it away like I used to or cowering from all stress.
 To be fully aware of the tendrils of shame or comparison or unworthiness that snake their way into my mind.
 To notice them but not let them take root.
 To confess to myself the sorrow of missing my college-age child who will never again cuddle close with me on the couch, reading picture books.
 And the pride of watching him learn to fly.